Grille (cryptography): Single-letter grilles

 Not all ciphers are used for communication with others: records and reminders may be kept in cipher for use of the author alone.
 A grille is easily usable for protection of brief information such as a key word or a key number in such a use.

-In the example, a grille has eight irregularly placed (ideally randomly) holes – equal to the length of a key word TANGIERS.
-The grille is placed on a gridded sheet (not required in actual practice) and the letters written in from top to bottom.

-Removing the grille, the grid is filled with random letters and numbers.
-Then, one hopes, only the possessor of the grille or a copy can read out the hidden letters or numbers – which could, for example, be the key to a polyalphabetic cipher such as that proposed around the same time by Giambattista della Porta.

-The grille and the grid are kept separately.
-If there is only one copy of the grille and one of the grid, the loss of either results is the loss of both.

-Clearly, in the case of communication by grille cipher, both sender and recipient must possess an identical copy of the grille.
+In the case of communication by grille cipher, both sender and recipient must possess an identical copy of the grille.
 The loss of a grille leads to the probable loss of all secret correspondence encrypted with that grille.
 Either the messages cannot be read (i.e., decrypted) or someone else (with the lost grille) may be reading them.

 A further use for such a grille has been suggested: it is a method of generating pseudo-random sequences from a pre-existing text.
 This view has been proposed in connection with the Voynich manuscript.
 It is an area of cryptography that David Kahn termed enigmatology and touches on the works of Dr John Dee and ciphers supposedly embedded in the works of Shakespeare proving that Francis Bacon wrote them, which William F. Friedman examined and discredited.